 While drinking Guinness under the cords of whirlwind traditional Irish music is all year-round favorite in Dublin, autumn is the season to be there if you are an oyster fan.
 Crack the season open in Dublin’s famous Porterhouse pub with a platter of native oysters.
 Dublin is bursting with festivals in autumn – Dublin Fringe Festival (5-20/09), Dublin Theatre Festival (24/09-11/10), Culture Night (18/09) or the Bram Stocker Festival (30/10-02/11) where things can get really creepy.

 Where to stay in Dublin?

 The gardens of Rosenborg Castle are at their best with the autumn colours on.
 For more foliage, visit the Botanic Garden.
-The amusement park Tivoli also celebrates autumn with a Halloween and pumpkin theme between 11/10 and 3/11.
-On 11/10 dive into a night of cultural and artsy events during Kulturnatten (Culture Night), when the city turns into a big stage.
+The amusement park Tivoli also celebrates autumn with a Halloween theme between 09/10 and 01/11.
 When it gets chilly or rainy, visit one of the numerous museums in Copenhagen.